nbashir97/ALSPAC-Imputation/calling/info.md

 Note: Illumina's statistical methods for clustering are done by mapping from Cartesian to polar coordinates, as visualization of (normalized) r and theta is easier than (x,y).
 It is on this normalised polar coordinate scale that the SNP quality metrics are measured.

-A quick reference to read up on Illumina's terminology for naming strands: https://www.biostars.org/p/4885/
+A quick [reference][biostars] to read up on Illumina's terminology for naming strands.

 ## QC Cut-offs